 Treatment and prevention: The sooner any dental problems can be identified, the sooner treatment can be started and dental pain and tooth loss hopefully avoided.
 The good news is that if dental problems are identified at an early stage, a combination of a scale and polish and ongoing home care can make a big difference to your pet's oral health.
-With a clean mouth, daily teeth cleaning is a great way to try to prevent future dental disease.
-However not all pets are amenable to this and there are many alternative products available, which we would be happy to discuss with you.
+Daily teeth cleaning, ideally from day one, is a great way to prevent dental disease but we understand not all pets are amenable to this so please discuss with our team at your pets' next visit how we can help support them from home.